How This Tool Works

 Complete Guide: Leaving a Broadband Contract Early

-Use this guide to gather the right numbers, interpret break-even results, and make a confident switching decision.
+This guide explains how to gather the right numbers, understand break-even results, and make a confident decision about switching broadband — or staying put.

 Quick Tips